LeviMatus/readcommend/README.md

 # Deploying and running back-end microservice

+## Quick Start
+Run `go run service/main.go --db-password` and input the password for the database when prompted.

+---

+## Further Configuration and Options
 The Readcommend API is built in a composable manner.
 Right now it uses a backend Postgres database, and a REST API (built in Chi) to serve data.
 The way it is constructed, any backend database can be dropped in with minimal refactoring due to the use of repository interfaces.
 Similarly, the API